Colazide Capsules is a brand of medicine containing the active ingredient balsalazide sodium.

 What Colazide® is for

-Colazide® capsules are used to treat and prevent ulcerative colitis for patients who are intolerant to sulfasalazine.
+Colazide® capsules are used to treat active ulcerative colitis and for maintenance of remission in patients who are intolerant to sulfasalazine.
 Ulcerative colitis is when the lining of the lower bowel becomes inflamed (swollen and irritated).
 Colazide® reduces the swelling and irritation.

 Your doctor will have explained why you are being treated with Colazide® and told you what dose to take.